finbourne/lusid-sdk-csharp/sdk/docs/PortfoliosApi.md

             Configuration.Default.AccessToken = "YOUR_ACCESS_TOKEN";

             var apiInstance = new PortfoliosApi(Configuration.Default);
-            var scope = scope_example;  // string | The scope of the portfolio
-            var code = code_example;  // string | The code of the portfolio
-            var effectiveAt = effectiveAt_example;  // string | Optional.
-The effective date of the data (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | Optional.
-The AsAt date of the data (optional)
+            var scope = scope_example;  // string | The scope of the portfolio to retrieve the definition for. var code = code_example;  // string | The code of the portfolio to retrieve the definition for.
+Together with the scope this              uniquely identifies the portfolio. var effectiveAt = effectiveAt_example;  // string | The effective datetime at which to retrieve the portfolio definition.
+Defaults to the current LUSID system datetime if not specified. (optional) var asAt = 2013-10-20T19:20:30+01:00;  // DateTimeOffset? | The asAt datetime at which to retrieve the portfolio definition.
+Defaults to return the latest version of the portfolio definition if not specified. (optional)

             try
             {
-                // [EARLY ACCESS] Get portfolio definition
+                // [EARLY ACCESS] Get portfolio
                 Portfolio result = apiInstance.GetPortfolio(scope, code, effectiveAt, asAt);
                 Debug.WriteLine(result);
             }